Chinese Labour Corps during WWI

 Indeed, they started to clear the mines and collect the dead and wounded from the battlefields.

-They also had to dig up the soldiers hastily buried in field cemeteries in order to identify them and give them a proper burial.
+They also had to dig up the soldiers hastily buried in field cemeteries to identify them and give them a proper burial.

 By the end of the war, nearly 96,000 Chinese labourers worked in France.